 Walking isn’t the only one, though – many of the outpouring of new skills Baby learns around this time, and in the next few years, can cause as much mischief as they can excitement.
-Baby’s ability to put on and take off pieces of her own clothes, for example, is a great way for her to exercise coordination, both fine and gross motor skills, and are an important early step towards self-sufficiency.
+Baby’s ability to put on and take off pieces of their own clothes, for example, is a great way for them to exercise coordination, both fine and gross motor skills, and are an important early step towards self-sufficiency.

-- Taking off her diaper: This isn’t a milestone every toddler feels the need to pass, luckily, or the world might be a much stinkier place, but as toddlers start to learn to dress and undress themselves, especially as they get more curious about their bodies, and about adult toilet habits, there are plenty who start to take their un-diapering into their own hands.
+- Taking off their diaper: This isn’t a milestone every toddler feels the need to pass, luckily, or the world might be a much stinkier place, but as toddlers start to learn to dress and undress themselves, especially as they get more curious about their bodies, and about adult toilet habits, there are plenty who start to take their un-diapering into their own hands.
 This certainly doesn’t mean they’re ready for potty training, although in some children, it can be a step in the direction of readiness.